Moroccan Harira: A Traditional Moroccan Delight

 Yes, Harira can be frozen for later consumption.
 Before putting Harira in the airtight freezer bags, let the soup cool completely.
 So Harira can be kept in the freezer for up to 3 months.
 When you want to serve, take a bag from the freezer, let it defrost preferably overnight and reheat it over low heat and serve it with dates or with Chbakia.

-3. Are there any variations of Harira?
+there any variations of Harira?

 Yes, there are regional and personal variations of Harira across Morocco.
 Some recipes may include additional ingredients such as rice, pasta, or even eggs.
 Even the spices used for the preparation can also vary, each household benefits from the unique flavors that the spices of its region bring.